 Brook trout are native to New York waters, but their numbers have dwindled with acid rain, habitat destruction, and competition with other fish species.
 One of the duties of the fish hatchery is to figure out how hybridized fish can help keep the Adirondack fishing traditions alive.
 If they can't control environmental change, they can help the fish change to survive it.

 The Temiscamie hybrid is a cross between a domestic brook trout and a wild Temiscamie (Canadian-strain) brook trout.
-A splake is a hybrid cross between a lake trout and a brook trout, and can be found in fourteen different lakes.
+A splake is a hybrid cross between a lake trout and a brook trout, and can be found in 14 different lakes.
 These hybrids can handle more acidic waters, which lets them reproduce more easily, and grow much larger, than brook trout.

-To illustrate, the New York State record for splake, at 13.8 pounds, is more than twice the record for a brook trout, which is 6 pounds even.
+To illustrate, the New York state record for splake, at 13.8 pounds, is more than twice the record for a brook trout, which is 6 pounds even.
 The moral of the story?
 If there are splake in that lake, be ready for a challenge.

 The outdoor tanks have a number of amenities for the fish, who are living in the equivalent of a high density "fish city."
 These tanks don't have nearly the surface area of even a small pond, which is where the vital process of oxygenation takes place.
 Fish have to breathe oxygen, too.
 It's just dissolved into the water.